Sambucus canadensis: Distribution and habitat

 The species is native to a large area of North America east of the Rocky Mountains, south throughout the mainland Americas to Bolivia.
 It is considered introduced in the Caribbean, Europe, Africa, and Asia.
-It grows in a variety of conditions including both wet and dry soils, primarily in sunny locations.

 S. canadensis is primarily found in habitat types such as marshes, swamps, and open woodland floodplains, among others.
+It grows in full sun to partial shade and can tolerate moist. sandy to clay soil with a medium pH.

 Toxicity

 Inedible parts of the plant, such as the leaves, stems, roots, seeds and unripe fruits, can be toxic due to the presence of cyanogenic glycosides and alkaloids.
-Traditional methods of consuming elderberry includes jams, jellies, and syrups, all of which cook down the fruit and strain out the seeds.

-Unpublished research may show that S. canadensis (American elderberry) has lower cyanide levels than apple juice, and that its fruit does not contain enough beta-glucosidase (which convert glucosides into cyanide) to create cyanide within that biochemical pathway.
-For comparison, assuming S. nigra has levels of no more than 25 micrograms of cyanogenic glycosides/milligram of berry weight, assuming all of the glycosides were converted to cyanide, and assuming a toxicity of 50 mg for a 50 kg vertebrate, one would need to eat 2 kilograms (~4.4 pounds) of berries in one sitting to reach the lower limits of lethal toxicity (1 mg cyanide/kg of weight).
-For the upper limits (3 mg/kg), one would need to eat 6 kg or ~13 pounds.

 Uses

-The flower called elderflower is edible, as are the ripe berries, although cooking may be preferred to inhibit intake of glycosides, which are associated with potential toxicity.
+Traditional methods of consuming elderberry includes sweetened jams, jellies, and syrups, all of which cook down the fruit and strain out the seeds.
 A drink can be made from soaking the flower heads in water for eight hours.
 Other uses for the fruit include wine, jelly and dye.
-The leaves and inner bark can be used as an insecticide and a dye.
+The leaves and inner bark may be used as an insecticide and a dye.